-Admission to undergraduate programme are made through centralized counseling.
+Admission to undergraduate programme is made through centralized counseling.

 2.1.5.
-What are the strategies adopted to increase/improve access for students belonging to the following categories:
+What are the strategies adopted to increase/improve access for students belonging to the following categories: \SC/ST \OBC

-SC/ST OBC Women Persons with varied disabilities Economically weaker sections Outstanding achievers in sports and other extracurricular activities
+\Women \Persons with varied disabilities \Economically weaker sections \Outstanding achievers in sports and other extracurricular activities